 - Post coordination flag: Indicates if the diagnosis requires additional modifiers

 The IMO code returned in the output may be different from any IMO code that was sent in the input payload.
-This is normal—Suki uses the most accurate code based on the conversation content.
+This is normal: Suki uses the most accurate code based on the conversation content.

 In reambient scenarios, where a single patient encounter involves multiple recording sessions, understanding how context is managed is critical.
-Your Responsibilities: Because sessions don’t inherit context, you must provide the complete list of all relevant diagnoses for each new session.
+Your responsibilities: Because sessions don’t inherit context, you must provide the complete list of all relevant diagnoses for each new session.
 This includes:- Modified diagnoses: Any diagnoses that were changed by the provider in previous sessions

 - New diagnoses: Any newly added diagnoses from previous sessions